bblette1/bblette1.github.io/_pages/about.md

 In Fall 2021, I defended my dissertation and graduated with a Ph.D. in Biostatistics from UNC - Chapel Hill.

-Feel free to contact me at Bryan.Blette 'at' Pennmedicine.upenn.edu
+Feel free to contact me at bryan.blette 'at' pennmedicine.upenn.edu